trendyminds/pura/README.md

-# Project Generator
+# Project Starter
-The new TrendyMinds project generator (or project starter kit).
+The new TrendyMinds project starting point.
 Powered heavily by:

 * Babel/ES2015
 * Node.js + NPM
 * Gulp

-## Improvements over previous generator
+## Improvements over previous version
-This is a _massive_ overhaul of the previous generator.
+This is a _massive_ overhaul of the previous iteration.
 See [what's new here](https://github.com/trendyminds/project-starter/wiki/Improvements-from-previous-generator).